US/Canada to Myanmar 40–80% OFF

 Airlines don't design their pricing systems to offer half-price tickets.
 However, when algorithms detect demand shortfalls for specific routes, automated systems apply steep discounts to fill planes.
 Airlines would rather accept losses than fly with empty seats.

-ATC monitors thousands of routes from Australasia 24/7, detecting Superdeals with 40–80% discounts.
-While a typical return flight from Australia and New Zealand to Yangon costs A$1500+, with Superdeals you can often grab it for around A$600:
+ATC monitors thousands of routes from US/Canada 24/7, detecting Superdeals with 40–80% discounts.
+While a typical return flight from North America to Yangon costs $1,100+, with Superdeals you can often grab it for around $425:

 myanmar